Which man of you, having a son or an ox that has fallen into a well, will not immediately pull him out on a Sabbath day? Luke 14:5

 You shall not see your brother’s donkey or his young bull fall down on the road and ignore them: you shall surely help him lift them up again.
 7

-Repetition of teachings to protect, rescue and behave compassionately to animals that are lost or in danger of injury, be they owned by one’s family, neighbour, stranger or one’s enemy 8 are not to be ignored.
-They too are examples of the behavioural guidance that we as Image are to emulate.
+Repetition of teachings to protect, rescue and behave compassionately to animals that are lost or in danger of injury, be they owned by one’s family, neighbor, stranger, or one’s enemy are not to be ignored.
+They too are examples of the behavioral guidance that we as Image are to emulate.
 Met.
 John of Pergamon (Zizioulas) speaks to the point:

 St. Gregory of Nyssa acknowledges early patristic affirmation of this teaching when asking: